SafeMoon Price Reaches $0.0000 on Exchanges (SAFEMOON)

-SafeMoon (SAFEMOON) traded flat against the U.S. dollar during the 24-hour period ending at 11:00 AM Eastern on May 21st.
-SafeMoon has a market cap of $2.80 million and approximately $3.15 worth of SafeMoon was traded on exchanges in the last 24 hours.
-In the last seven days, SafeMoon has traded flat against the U.S. dollar.
-One SafeMoon token can now be bought for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+SafeMoon (SAFEMOON) traded flat against the dollar during the one day period ending at 11:00 AM Eastern on May 23rd.
+One SafeMoon token can now be purchased for $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+SafeMoon has a total market capitalization of $2.80 million and approximately $3.15 worth of SafeMoon was traded on exchanges in the last day.
+During the last seven days, SafeMoon has traded flat against the dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.